andrasq/node-qconfig/Readme.md

 sections of `qconfig.conf`, or via the `preload` and `postload` properties of the constructor options.

-As of version 1.7.0, environments with no inheritance hierarchy specified preload 'default' and postload 'local' for more convenient `config` compatibility.
+As of version 1.7.0, environments without a specified inheritance hierarchy preload 'default' and postload 'local' for more convenient `config` compatibility.
+If a hierarchy is specified explicitly, those and only those layers will be loaded, without built-in defaults.

 ### Configation File Formats